Lightning Protection System Installation

 We installed multiple down conductor tapes to this refurbishment project, coordinating our works between the main contractor, the roofing contractor and ground works contractors.

 We have a proactive, professional and flexible approach.

 A brand new conductor tape was installed to the perimeter of this building, which led to the down conductor system into the ground.

 We install our systems to a high quality finish, working in a cooperative, professional manner.
 Contact us for a quote or advice.

 According to the regulations - it should be inspected every 12 months.

-So why do we suggest 11 month inspections are better?
-Well, as a minimum it must be tested in accordance with the relevant British Standard, in accordance with The Electricity at Work Regulations 1989 - either BS 6651:1999 or BS EN 62305.
+Why is it suggested that 11-monthly inspections are better?
+As a minimum they must be tested in accordance with the relevant British Standard, in accordance with The Electricity at Work Regulations 1989 - either BS 6651:1999 or BS EN 62305.
 They state the maximum period between inspections should be twelve months.